BuffaloBorn/tutspolls/COMMANDS.md

 end
 ```

-Inside the _app/views/questions/&#95;form.html.haml_, include the following code because it wasn't showing all the text_fields that map to the 5 possible answers craeted in the new method above
+Inside the _app/views/questions/&#95;form.html.haml_, include the following code because it wasn't showing all the text_fields that map to the 5 possible answers created in the new method above

 ```ruby
 =c.text_field :title,